MoriyaShiine/enchancement/README.md

     * Hoe Enchantments - Village Houses
     * Fishing Rod Enchantments - Shipwrecks
 * Single Level Mode
-  * Remove leveling from enchantments, meaning that the max level for all enchantments will be 1.
-Enchantments that are brought down to this level will act as their original max level counterpart, an example being Luck of the Sea I will function the same as Luck of the Sea III.
-Enchantments on gear made from materials easier to obtain will be weaker.
+  * Removes leveling from enchantments, meaning that the maximum level for all enchantments will be 1.
+Enchantments that are brought down to this level will act as their original maximum level counterpart (for example, Luck of the Sea I will function the same as Luck of the Sea III).
+Enchantments on gear made from materials easier to obtain are weaker.
 * Enchantment Limit
-  * Force items to only allow one enchantment by default.
+  * Forces items to only allow one enchantment by default.
   * All enchantments are equally weighted and selectable during generation.
 * Disable Durability
-  * Remove durability from most aspects of the game.
+  * Removes durability from most aspects of the game.
 Items in the `enchancement:retains_durability` tag will continue to have durability.
   * Anvils will not break when used, unless they are part of the tag.
-* Disable Velocity Checks
-  * Removes the checks to determine if a player is moving too fast, since Enchancement adds many forms of movement that may trigger that.
 * Enhance Mobs
-  * Hostile monsters will spawn with random enchantments.
+  * Mobs will spawn with random enchantments.
+  * Mobs will use active enchantment abilities.
 * Rebalance Consumables
   * Arrows shot by players will drop on the ground after hitting an entity.
   * Ender Pearls deal no damage upon use.
   * (Enchanted) Golden Apples can only be consumed when hungry.
 * Rebalance Enchantments
   * Fire Aspect can be used like Flint and Steel while sneaking.
-  * Ignite enchantment effects apply for less time and do not affect movement.
+  * Fire Aspect applies for less time and its fire does not affect movement.
   * Lunge doesn't require hunger to use.
   * Channeling ignites entities with melee attacks.
   * Channeling can be activated without thunder.
   * Channeling chains lightning to nearby entities.
   * Lightning spawned from Channeling will not destroy items or cause fire.
+  * Riptide is weaker.
   * Maces cannot have Fire Aspect.
   * Mace enchantments can be applied with less fall distance.
   * Wind Burst can launch Wind Charges on use.
   * Luck of the Sea also reduces fishing time.
+  * Fixes Riptide being slower with Water Movement Efficiency enchantments (such as Amphibious and Depth Strider).
+  * Fixes Riptide rendering with a rotation while swimming.
 * Rebalance Equipment
   * Enchanted armor has additional damage reduction.
   * Iron armor has slightly more armor, and gains armor toughness.
   * Golden armor has slightly less armor.
+  * Elytra are temporarily disabled when attacked.
+  * Horse and Wolf armor can be enchanted with chestplate enchantments.
-  * Ground animal armor can be enchanted with boots enchantments.
+  * Saddles can be enchanted with boots enchantments.
   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
   * Spears have damage falloff with higher velocities.
   * Bows, Tridents, and Maces play a ready sound when they are fully charged.
   * Bows, Tridents, and Maces slow you down less when charging and do not prevent sprinting.
-  * Crossbows pull unique ammunition from your inventory instead of only from off-hand.
+  * Crossbows pull unique ammunition from your inventory instead of only from your off-hand.
-  * Tridents have a charge time of 1 second (excluding those with Riptide) and can be interrupted.
   * Tridents thrown by players never despawn.
   * Tridents return to the slot they were thrown from.
   * Tridents with Loyalty linger in the world if the owner is dead instead of dropping on the ground.
   * Tridents with Loyalty that are thrown into the void will automatically return to their owner.
+  * Tridents and Maces have a charge time of 1 second (excluding those with Riptide) and can be interrupted.
   * Maces have slightly faster attack speed.
   * Maces have damage falloff with higher fall distance.
   * Golden tools have the mining speed of Diamond tools, Diamond tools have the mining speed of Netherite tools, and Netherite tools have the mining speed of Golden tools.